chingjunetaoUTAR/UECM3033_assign2/report.md

 ![img_better.png](img_better.png)

 First, I get the RGB value from the image file.
-Then I decompose the R,G and B matrices into $\Sigma$, U and V by using single value decomposition.
-The $\Sigma$ I got is a vector with dimension of (800,1).
+Then I use np.linalg.svd to decompose the R,G and B matrices into $\Sigma$, U and V. The $\Sigma$ I got is a vector with dimension of (800,1).
 I change it into a diagonal matrix which with a dimension of (800,1000).
 I keep the first 30 diagonal value for low resolution picture and let the remaining element become zero.
 For the better resolution picture, I keep the first 200 diagonal value and let the remaining element become zero.
 Lastly, I combine $\Sigma$, U and V into R, G and B matrices again.
 The new RGB values are use to generate the lower resolution image and better resolution image.

 What is a sparse matrix?